phptek/silverstripe-gis/README.md

 ## Features

-- __New field types:__ Geometry field type for DataObjects
+- __New field types:__ geo field types Geometry and Geography for DataObjects
-- __New form fields:__ edit the new Geometry type using the MapField or add maps to GridFields in ModelAdmin
+- __New form fields:__ edit the new geo types using the MapField or add maps to GridFields in ModelAdmin
 - __Configurable projections:__ support for multiple projections through proj4
 - __Primitive and multipart geometries:__ Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon
 - __Developer tools:__ heaps of useful helpers, e.g. for re-projecting, distance measuring, [EWKT](https://postgis.net/docs/manual-2.1/using_postgis_dbmanagement.html#EWKB_EWKT)